 Also consider public transport requirements and links to, or development of pedestrian and cycle networks.
+Provide a Road Use Management Plan, a Traffic Impact Assessment and a Traffic Management Plan.

 4.4 Waste

 This section will complement other sections of section 4 of the EIS by providing technical details of waste treatment and minimisation, with proposed emission, discharge and disposal criteria, while other sections describe how those emissions, discharges and disposals would impact on the relevant environmental values.
 The purpose of this format is to concentrate the technical information on waste management into one section in order to facilitate its transfer into the EM plan.